Buying a property in Italy can be really exciting!

 Our in-house tax consultants are ready to assist you and provide with the best advice on the fiscal regime applicable to the purchase of your property in Italy and any possible tax deduction.

-As reported, agents fees are usually divided equally between buyer and seller ranging between 3% and 10%.
-It is advisable to always ask the real estate agency for their Ts&Cs before appointing them for your property search.
+As reported, agents fees are usually divided equally between buyers and sellers ranging between 3% and 10%.
+It is advisable to always ask the real estate agency for their T&Cs before appointing them for your property search or submitting any offer with them.

 Notary fees depend on the sale price – a lower sale price equals a higher percentage which does not exceed 2.5-3%, usually.

-Further costs to budget may be surveyor, architect or solicitor fees, the installation or connection of water (for new properties), electricity or gas, currency conversion costs (which can be minimised by using a professional company), and moving costs.
+Further costs to budget may be the fees payable to any appointed surveyor, architect or solicitor; the installation or connection of water (for new properties), electricity or gas, currency conversion costs (which can be minimised by using a professional company – please ask your fee earner for furether details), and moving costs.

 For a brief description of the transactions costs please have a look on the chart below.